MOTE-MEDIA/Based-Music-for-Based-Creators/README.md

 ## 💽 How to Use
 Browse the `tracks/index.json` file or curated playlists.
-All music is hosted on [Internet Archive](https://archive.org) and is 100% CC0.
+All music is hosted onchain via [Transient Labs](https://www.transient.xyz/) and is 100% CC0.

 ## 🚀 Submit Your Music
 Want to contribute?
-Submit a pull request with metadata + a link to your Archive.org upload.
+Submit a pull request with metadata + a link to your Transient Labs mint/upload.

 ## 🎧 Start Listening
-You can preview any track directly from the `.mp3` links in the JSON.
+You can preview and download any track directly from the `.mp3` links in the JSON.

 ---
 Stay based.